tomjn/WordPress-The-Right-Way/debugging/wp-configphp.md

 ### `WP_DEBUG_DISPLAY`

-When you use `WP_DEBUG` set to `true` you have access to this constant, with it you can choose to display or not the notices and warnings on the screen.
+When you use `WP_DEBUG` set to `true` you have access to this constant; with it you can choose to display or not the notices and warnings on the screen.

 #### Note: